Nashtarin/electronicsfirst-assignment/README.md

 * This site is made with vanilla javascript and scss(vanilla CSS)
 * I did not use any JS libraries like vue or react and also no css framework like bootstrap or tailwind
 * This site is responsive for mobile,iPad and desktop
+* I used vite to build the site
 * I hope you will like my creation